dwleonhardt/shhhhhh/ipfs/ipfs.md

 [Resources](#resources)

 ## What is IPFS?
-The Interplanetary File System, or IPFS, is a protocol for file storage.
+The Interplanetary File System, or IPFS, is a protocol for file storage written in Go.
 Files are hashed before storage, with the optional addition of asymmetric encryption.
-In this way, files may be stored on a peer-to-peer network and shared securely.
+Files are then stored on a peer-to-peer network and can be shared securely.

 ## Maturity

+* Developed by Protocol Labs
 *
-*

 ## Use Cases

+* Catalan independence referendum
-*
+* Wikipedia mirror
-*
+* Filecoin

 ## Implementation Notes